THE BIG PICTURE

 A few things we’re great at

-The research activities performed in our laboratory cover a large spectrum of subjects related to traffic modelling, simulation, mobility data analytics, resilience engineering,
+The research activities performed in our laboratory cover a large spectrum of subjects related to traffic modelling, simulation, data-driven mobility analysis, optimal transport design

 TRAFFIC MODELLING, SIMULATION AND CONTROL